openstack/keystone/doc/source/configuration.rst

     configuration file is still maintained.
 Only those options that relate to the Identity driver for users and groups (i.e. specifying whether the driver for this domain is SQL or LDAP, and, if LDAP, the options that define that connection) are supported in a domain-specific manner.
+Further, when using the configuration options via the Identity API, the driver option must be set to an LDAP driver (attempting to set it to an SQL driver will generate an error when it is subsequently used).

 For existing installations that already use file-based domain-specific configurations who wish to migrate to the SQL-based approach, the